Fahmida3009/Customer-Segmentation-Using-SQL-and-Python/README.md

 ## Key Insights

 - Customers with a high spending score tend to have smaller family sizes.
-- Work experience and marital status significantly influence spending behavior.
+- Work experience and profession significantly influence spending behavior.

 ---